woodstone121/DeepCore/_posts/2017-07-26-Platform-Hackathon.md

 Fresh from a day of travel, our team set out early Wednesday morning ready to hack.
 We arrived at DigitalGlobe Headquarters early so we had a chance to explore the beautiful Westminster campus.
 Situated a few miles from the Rocky Mountains, the building's open design offers a wonderful view of Colorado's natural wonder.
 After wandering and exploring the campus, we were ready to get to work.

 The Hackathon kicked off with a room full of excited platform developers.
-The organizers announced they had bounties, in the form of cash prizes, for teams willing to complete hard tasks through their project ideas, such as integrating new forms of imagery _insert specific_, or __insert specific_.
+The organizers announced they had bounties, in the form of cash prizes, for teams willing to complete hard tasks through their project ideas, such as working with imagery datasets or integrating newly developed software features.
 The rules were simple: A team needed a name, and an awesome idea.
 Everything else was left to the creativity of the developers!

-I came up with **geoHACKINGdomination** for our name and the team liked it.
-With a name and a great idea, we were all set for hacking!

 Also announced was the **tortilla challenge**, a tradition at DigitalGlobe hackathons.
 The coveted chili pepper trophy is awarded to the hacker who consumes the most tortillas throughout the course of the hackathon.
 Provided, of course, were breakfast burritos and plenty of lunchtime opportunities to score tortillas as well. _What could go wrong?_

+I came up with **geoHACKINGdomination** for our name and the team liked it.
+With a name and a great idea, we were all set for hacking!

 After chatting with some of the Westminster folks, bouncing ideas around, and getting to meet awesome developers like **Jeff Naus** and **Nate McIntyre**, we headed off to the _Geospatial Cave_ (one of many cleverly named nooks in the Westminster Building) to start hacking!

-Day One work involved getting or models set up, prepping data sets, and laying the foundation for a successful push into GBDX.
+Day One work involved getting our models set up, prepping data sets, and laying the foundation for a successful push into GBDX.
 Our deep learning algorithms had several dependencies that needed to be built, including access to Nvidia's CUDA GPU library, TensorFlow for running the models, and GDAL for wrangling geospatial data.
 In order to contain all of these dependencies smoothly, GBDX asks for a Docker image to run the task inside.
 With some guidance from Jeff Naus, I started work on building the Docker image.
 This proved to be a bigger task than it looked like initially, as the libraries we needed were heavy-duty.

 By the end of a long day, Mahmoud had his MantisShrimp segmentation model training on a dataset Alan had prepared, and I had YOLO training on the same set for object detection.
 Andrew and I had looked into the complications of setting up the Docker image, and we decided to give it a fresh look in the morning.
 With the models humming away and a set of goals whiteboarded on the cave walls, we retired for the night.